Georgia Residential Lease Agreement

 Move-In Checklist

-Georgia landlords must provide a move-in checklist to inventory existing property damage, when the tenant takes possession of the rental property.
-This enables accurate deductions from the security deposit upon move-out.
+Georgia landlords must provide a move-in checklist at the beginning of a lease, to inventory existing property damage.
+This ensures accurate deductions from the security deposit upon move-out.
+A landlord can’t collect a security deposit without providing this checklist.

 Download: Georgia Move-In Checklist Disclosure Form (PDF)